Steve Alford: College and Olympic career

 tournament.
 The game was decided by a game-winning jump shot by Keith Smart with five seconds remaining.
-Alford shot 7–10 from the three-point line, scored 23 points, including a buzzer-beating three-pointer at the end of the first half that put the Hoosiers ahead by one point to start the second half.
+Alford shot 7 for 10 from the three-point line and scored 23 points, including a buzzer-beating three-pointer at the end of the first half that positioned the Hoosiers ahead by one point to start the second half.

-After graduation, Alford wrote a book about his college playing experiences entitled Playing for Knight: My Six Seasons with Coach Knight.
+After graduation, Alford wrote Playing for Knight: My Six Seasons with Coach Knight, a book chronicling his playing experiences during college.